digitalbazaar/eslint-config-digitalbazaar/README.md

     'digitalbazaar',
     'digitalbazaar/jsdoc',
     'digitalbazaar/module'
-    'digitalbazaar/vue3'
+    'digitalbazaar/vue'
-  ] // 4 rule sets in one file using shorthand.
+  ] // all 4 rule sets in one file using shorthand.
 }
 ```